 Usually when astronomers witness a faint dim in a distant star, this is due to an orbiting planet passing in front of it — nothing too unusual.
 KIC 8462852's dimming pattern is unlike any other, however.
-It is irregular and very pronounced, indicating that a whole jumble of objects in tight formation must be orbiting the star.
+It is irregular and very pronounced, indicating that a large structure or whole jumble of objects in tight formation must be orbiting the star.
 This sort of pattern has never been seen before, which has led to some fanciful theories.
 For instance, some theorists have even suggested the possibility of intelligent design, that perhaps the jumble of objects represent a megastructure built by aliens to harness the power of the star.

 Of course, this is mere speculation.
 By contrast, the leading natural explanation proposed so far theorizes that the debris field passing in front of the star could be a sea of comets that were recently yanked inward into the solar system by the gravity of another close-passing star.

-The comet theory had been gaining momentum, but now new evidence has emerged that appears to discredit it, reports New Scientist.
+The comet theory had been gaining momentum, but now evidence has emerged that appears to discredit it, reports New Scientist.
 In other words, astronomers are back to square one.
 And yes, that means the alien theory is still on the table.

-The new evidence comes from Bradley Schaefer of Louisiana State University, who performed a historical analysis of digitally scanned photographic plates of the sky since the 1890s that included KIC 8462852.
+The evidence comes from Bradley Schaefer of Louisiana State University, who performed a historical analysis of digitally scanned photographic plates of the sky since the 1890s that included KIC 8462852.
 It turns out that odd dimming patterns are nothing new for this strange star.
 Schaefer found that KIC 8462852 had also dimmed by about 20 percent between 1890 and 1989.

 In order for comets to explain these patterns, it would require about 648,000 comets, each 200 kilometers wide, to have passed in front of the star.
 The odds of this happening are staggering, to say the least.